P-F-M/logerror_zillow/README.md

 - Install Sequel Pro
 - Install Anaconda
 - Use Jupyter Notebook
-- get_function.py files with functions to run model
+- Reference get_function.py files with functions to run model

 You must use Python version 3.7 or later and if you do not have PIP installed, you can download and install it from this page: [open](https://pypi.org/project/pip/).